siranishkd/portfoliov3.1/exampleSite/content/english/about.md

       company : "Novelship<br>"
       duration : "Feb 2021-May 2021"
       content : "Worked at an active eCommerce startup as the key data analyst collaborating cross-functionally across various teams - Product, Finance, Marketing and Business Development.
 Used Tableau and SQL to build and maintain automated dashboards for the company.
 Performed cohort analysis and analysed user behaviour and patterns to generate insights."

     - name : "Intern (Project Management)"
       company : "SMU Office of Advancement<br>"
       duration : "Jun 2020-Nov 2020"
       content : "Raised over $250,000 for SMU Bursary Fund by supporting the team in areas of planning, organising and project management.
 Liaised with alumni and corporations to maintain relationships. <br> Conducted exploratory data analysis (EDA) using R programming to identify ideal variables leading to higher funds raised.
 Communicated these findings using informative visualisations."

+    - name : "Research Analyst Intern"
+      company : "Centre for Research on Successful Ageing <br>" duration : "May 2019-Aug 2019"
+      content : "Analysed demographic and socioeconomic data of inter-generational transfer of financial resources in Singapore, using Stata 15.
+Consolidated summary stats and visualisations for effective communication.
+Conducted preliminary policy research in the sphere of ageing in Singapore by searching for and reading peer-reviewed economics papers and preparing summarised review."

 ############################### Skill #################################
 skill: